-Personal Finance Grades 11-12
+Personal Finance

 Personal Finance is a full year math class designed for students who are interested in a course designed to develop and reinforce the applications of mathematics in today's society.

 Students will investigate topics such as money management, banking, filing tax forms, calculating net pay, budgeting expenses, making cost comparisons, buying and renting a home, and finding the cost of operating a motor vehicle.
 The class will incorporate Dave Ramsey's Foundations in Personal Finance curriculum and teaches students how to avoid debt, budget with intention, invest, and build wealth and donate to charities/non-profit organizations.
 This curriculum gives students the opportunity to set them on a path to win with money, allowing them to change the way they look at money forever.
 They will be empowered, equipped and entertained, while building confidence in their own financial decision-making.
 The goal of this course is to guide students in building a strong foundation in logical thinking and problem solving that will enable them to make good decisions in their daily lives.
-It will help keep the mind fresh in preparation for the ACT and college entrance tests.
+It will help the ACT and college entrance tests.
+Pre-Calculus keep the mind fresh in preparation for

-Pre-Calculus